About me

 I view individuals as complex tapestries woven together by their experiences—made up of emotions, histories, and relationships.
 Together, we can take the time to unravel your tapestry, looking at the various threads and pieces that have contributed to making you who you are today.

-I come from the perspective that you are the expert on your own life, and my role is to listen deeply to the many dimensions of your experience.
+I believe that you are the expert on your own life, and my role is to listen deeply to the many dimensions of your experience.
 Together, we can explore the significance of these perspectives.
 I always work with the hope that a deeper sense of self will lead to choices that are aligned with what you really want from your life.

 I hope that through our work together, you will gain a greater sense of who you are as a person.
 I work by offering compassion for the behaviours and emotions you may struggle with, while honouring your motivation for change—the very aspect that often seeks therapeutic support.